caffsean/milestone_II_repo/README.md

 #### word_embedder.py
 - Description: contains functions for creating custom word embeddings
 - Notebooks: 1_data_exploration.ipynb
-- Note: does not need to be used since the custom word embeddings were already created
+- Note: does not need to be used since the custom word embeddings were already created and stored in the custom_word_embeddings folder

 #### unsupervised_engine.py
 - Description: contains functions to perform topic modeling